 First, she suggests that people need to accept loneliness: It's okay to be lonely.
 Loneliness is everyone's business.
 It's not that some people are lonely, and other people are not, it is just the condition of what it means to be a human being.
-She advises that if you encounter people expressing loneliness, the first thing you can say to them is, ‘it’s okay; right now it's tough, but it can get better’.
+If you encounter people expressing loneliness, the first thing you can say to them is, ‘it’s okay; right now it's tough, but it can get better’.
 It's not a mental illness; we all experience loneliness.

 Second, Chikako advises that we all strive to accept other people and also accept ourselves.
 When we are struggling, we tend to become more critical of others.
 However, there is a relationship between accepting others and accepting yourself; if you can learn to be less critical of others, you can learn to be less critical of yourself, as well.

-Finally, Chikako suggests that people work on finding their ibasho, the place they belong to.
+Finally, she suggests that people work on finding their ibasho, the place they belong to.
 We all have relationships not only with people, but also with certain places with which we have particular connections.
 Even just imagining the image of these special places can bring on a sense of calm because of the special meaning of that place.
-When feeling lonely, then, people can think of their ibasho and find a way to connect with it.

 It’s normal to feel lonely.
 Each one of us has experienced loneliness at some time or another, and we can find ways to combat it.
 Meaningful relationships can help with this battle; sometimes all we need is to feel needed, and to have a sense that we matter to somebody.
 This can be a powerful antidote to a world full of uncertainties.